- Home

 - Buy Stuff

 IS WESTERN DRESSAGE FOR ANY BREED OF HORSE?
 Absolutely!
-Any breed of horse can and is welcome to participate in Western Dressage.
-The WDAA encourages all breeds and types of equines to become involved in this discipline which causes the horse to become more balanced and athletic and the rider to become more skilled and light.
+Any breed of horse and every horse of unknown breeding can and is welcome to participate in Western Dressage.
+The WDAA encourages all breeds and of equines, including mules, to become involved in this discipline that provides the education and training for the horse to become more balanced and athletic and the rider to become more skilled and lighter.

 WHAT IS THE DIFFERENCE BETWEEN WESTERN DRESSAGE AND TRADITIONAL DRESSAGE?
 Elements of the two disciplines are very similar.
-Both wish to create a better horse and rider with the use of structured focused training and progressive physical and mental development.
-Both look for balance, cadence and carriage and share fundamentals.
+Both wish to create a better horse and rider with the use of structured and focused training and progressive physical and mental development.
+Both look for balance, cadence, and carriage and share fundamentals.
 In addition, each discipline uses tests as an opportunity to evaluate the progress of horse and rider through feedback.
 The disciplines differ in the execution of the fundamental elements.
-As the horse and rider progress through the levels of Western Dressage, the test elements becoming increasingly reflective of movements, maneuvers and duties asked of a Western horse.
-The Western Dressage horse will need to be handy, willing, safe, and calm while demonstrating pure gaits and lightness.
-The Western Dressage horse is evaluated with the conformation and movement of today’s Western horses in mind.
-In keeping with tradition, Western Dressage is shown in Western tack and clothing.
-It is not the goal of Western Dressage to create Western horses that compete in traditional Dressage, but to develop better Western horses and offer additional rider education through the understanding and use of principles of Dressage and good Horsemanship.
+As the horse and rider progress through the levels of Western Dressage, the test elements become increasingly reflective of movements, maneuvers, and duties asked of a western horse.
+The Western Dressage horse needs to be handy, willing, safe, and calm while demonstrating pure gaits and lightness.
+The Western Dressage horse is evaluated with the conformation and movement of today’s western horses in mind.
+In keeping with tradition, Western Dressage is shown in western tack and the rider wears clothing of western style.
+It is not the goal of Western Dressage to create western horses that compete in traditional dressage, but to develop better western horses and offer additional rider education through the understanding and use of principles of dressage and good horsemanship.

 DO I NEED SPECIAL TACK, EQUIPMENT, OR CLOTHING TO SHOW IN WESTERN DRESSAGE?
 No, there is no need for special tack or embellishments.
-Good, clean, functional, working Western tack is perfect for Western Dressage.
-Recommend rider attire is more conservative in style with goal of keeping the focus on the horse.
+Good, clean, functional, working western tack is perfect for Western Dressage.
+The recommended rider attire is more conservative in style with the goal of keeping the focus on the horse.
 Helmets or western hats are required, but the preference for one or another is up to the rider.
+Full details regarding tack, equipment and attire can be found in the USEF rulebook.

 CAN I SHOW WESTERN DRESSAGE IN A HELMET?
 Yes, helmets are optional apparel in western dressage and highly encouraged for competitors of all ages.
 Protective headgear is acceptable and not required to be of western style.
 Suitable western hats are also allowed.

 ARE CHAPS ALLOWED IN WESTERN DRESSAGE?
-Yes, riders may choose to include chaps, shotgun chaps and chinks as part of their attire.
+Yes, riders may choose to include chaps, shotgun chaps, or chinks as part of their attire.

 WHAT ARE WESTERN DRESSAGE TESTS?
 Western Dressage tests are both fun, competitive challenges and educational opportunities.
-With each test and each level the physical and mental expectations of the horse and rider partnership increase building on the previously mastered elements.
-The partnership is evaluated on their preparation, knowledge, progress and harmony.
-Test scores with feedback give the rider a learning tool from which develop future lesson and training plans as well as to celebrate the accomplishments and successes along the way.
+With each test and each level, the physical and mental expectations of the horse and rider partnership increase, building on the previously mastered elements.
+The partnership is evaluated on their preparation, knowledge, progress, and harmony.
+Test scores with feedback give the rider a learning tool from which to develop future lesson and training plans as well as to celebrate the accomplishments and successes along the way.
 Download the tests and start learning!

 DOES THE WDAA RELEASE NEW TESTS EACH YEAR?
-WDAA tests are created for use over multiple years.
-They are titled with the start year in which they were first used and that title remains in place for the duration of test use.
-The WDAA may also add test levels or Freestyles during the in between years like was done in 2014.
+No, WDAA tests are created to be available to use over multiple years.
+They are titled with the year in which they were first used, and that title remains in place for the duration of the years the test is in use.
+The WDAA may also add new test levels or Freestyles some years.

 CAN I HAVE A READER FOR MY TEST?
 All western dressage tests may be called during the competition.
-If the test is announced it is the responsibility of the competitor to arrange for a person to announce the test.
+If the test is to be called, it is the responsibility of the competitor to arrange for a person to call the test.

 I AM PREPARING TO HOLD A SHOW, WHAT IS YOUR SUGGESTION FOR THE TIME TO SCHEDULE FOR EACH TEST?
-For Western Dressage tests in the Introductory and Basic levels allow for seven (7) minutes.
-For Levels 1, 2 and beyond eight (8) minutes are recommended.
+A timetable for tests is provided on the WDAA website: https://wdaa.memberclicks.net/western-dressage-rules-guidelines